 When I'm not helping federal clients adopt digital solutions, I enjoy turning off my devices and reading a book—one made out of paper.

-Bill Ott is a senior vice president leading the delivery of the firm’s Digital Solutions capabilities to the Federal Government.
+Bill Ott leads the delivery of the firm’s Digital Solutions capabilities to the Federal Government.
 He enjoys partnering with clients to integrate business strategy, creative design, and modern digital technologies to create innovative solutions for today’s challenges.

 Bill is an expert in user-centered design, agile software development, and DevOps.
 In 2017, he co-authored the book Enterprise DevOps Playbook, which provides a practical roadmap to defining the steps necessary to meet DevOps goals.
 The playbook distills DevOps into seven adaptable, key practice areas and provides an understanding of how company culture plays a fundamental role in the ability to use DevOps effectively.